-Alpha-linolenic acid (ALA) is an omega-3 fatty acid found primarily in a few plant-based foods, including walnuts, flaxseed and their oils, and, to a lesser extent, canola oil.
+Alpha-linolenic acid (ALA) is an omega-3 fatty acid found primarily in a few plant-based foods, including walnuts, flaxseed and their oils.
 ALA is partially converted in the body to the omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) which are found primarily in fatty fish.
 Although part of the benefit of consuming ALA-rich foods derives from this conversion, ALA itself appears to have chemopreventive effects.
 Now a new study has reported that ALA reduces the growth of hormone receptor positive (ER+/PR+) breast cancer cells even in the absence of conversion to EPA or DHA.

 Conversion to EPA and DHA can be blocked

 As noted above, ALA is converted during metabolism into EPA and DHA, the main omega-3 fatty acids in fish oil.
 EPA and DHA have been reported to have chemopreventive effects in multiple studies.
 For example, they have been shown to reduce lung metastasis in a mouse model of breast cancer and to inhibit the early stages of HER2/neu overexpressing (HER2+) breast cancer.
 However, the conversion of ALA can be blocked in the presence of vegetable oils with high omega-6 fatty acid content.
 These include corn oil, safflower oil, soybean oil, and sunflower oil.
 Therefore, flaxseed, walnuts and their oils should be consumed separately from such oils.

 Omega-6 to omega-3 ratio and breast cancer risk